ninjasource/embedded-sdmmc-rs/README.md

 or `collections` to keep the memory footprint low.
 In the first instance it is designed for readability and simplicity over performance.

+## Async support

+The primary purpose of this fork is to experiment with an async version of this repo.
+Please see https://github.com/ninjasource/audio-i2s-sdmmc-nrf5340-async.git for an example of how to use it.
+Please note that the async traits used are alpha and you also need to use nightly so this branch will not remain in a working state for long.

 ## Troubleshooting

 If you open this crate in the root in vscode (i.e. the folder this file is in) you will most likely experience a lot of compiler errors.